gabrieldeespindula/goapi/README.md

 A simple Go API aimed at educational purposes and experimentation with modern DevOps practices, including:

-- Docker image build and versioning
+* Docker image build and versioning
-- Deployment via Kubernetes
+* Deployment via Kubernetes
-- Infrastructure management with Terraform
+* Infrastructure management with Terraform
-- Automation with GitHub Actions
+* Automation with GitHub Actions

 ## 🎯 Purpose

 This project serves as a foundation to learn and demonstrate best practices for:

-- Organizing Go projects
+* Organizing Go projects
-- Packaging with Docker
+* Packaging with Docker
-- Deploying in orchestrated environments (like Kubernetes)
+* Deploying in orchestrated environments (like Kubernetes)
-- Separating application code from infrastructure
+* Separating application code from infrastructure

 The application itself is a basic CRUD API that connects to a PostgreSQL database to manage simple records.

 ## 📦 Project Structure

 ```
 goapi/
 ├── Dockerfile             # Defines the API Docker image
+├── docker-compose.yml     # Dev environment with Postgres
 ├── go.mod / go.sum        # Go dependencies
 ├── api/                   # Application entrypoint
 │   └── main.go